veit/jupyter-tutorial/docs/workspace/jupyter/nbextensions/list.rst

 .. image:: configure-nbextensions.png
    :alt: Configuration of the notebook extensions

-hereinafter I will give a brief overview of some of the notebook expansions.
+Hereinafter I will give a brief overview of some of the notebook extensions.

 (some) LaTeX environments for Jupyter notebook
     enables the use of Markdown cells for LaTeX commands and environments.
 In